-Thrombocytopenia can result from sequestration and destruction of platelets in large lesions.
+Results of routine laboratory studies are usually normal, although thrombocytopenia can result from sequestration and destruction of platelets in large lesions.

 Hypofibrinogenemia has been attributed to intratumoral fibrinolysis.

-Normal alpha-fetoprotein, CA 19-9, and carcinogenic embryonic antigen (CEA) levels bolster clinical suspicion of a benign hepatic mass lesion.
+Normal alpha-fetoprotein, CA 19-9, and carcinogenic embryonic antigen (CEA) levels bolster the clinical suspicion of a benign hepatic mass lesion.

-This is the most commonly used initial diagnostic tool.
+Ultrasonography is the most commonly used initial diagnostic tool.
 It is widely available and inexpensive.
 Hepatic hemangiomas usually are echogenic, but their sonographic appearance is variable and nonspecific.

 The addition of color Doppler to routine ultrasonography provides qualitative and quantitative data and increases the sensitivity and specificity of the test.
 Serial ultrasonographic examinations can be used to monitor any increase in size of the hemangioma over time.

-In one study, the addition of a contrast agent to routine ultrasonography improved sensitivity from 78% to 100% and specificity from 23% to 92%.
+In one study, the addition of a contrast agent to routine ultrasonography improved the sensitivity from 78% to 100% and specificity from 23% to 92%.
 Unfortunately, contrast-enhanced ultrasonography is available at relatively few medical centers.

-First, the liver is imaged by CT before the administration of intravenous contrast.
+First, the liver is imaged by CT scanning before the administration of intravenous contrast.
 The next series of images is obtained about 30 seconds after the injection of contrast, at the time that contrast is entering the liver via the hepatic artery.
 Portal venous imaging occurs 60 seconds later, as contrast is returning to the liver from the mesenteric veins via the portal vein.
 Finally, delayed images are obtained several minutes later.